Degrees in Agribusiness by Degree Program Level

 Some community and technical colleges offer a 2-year degree in agribusiness technology or agribusiness management.
 Graduates of an associate degree program can choose to enter the agribusiness field in entry-level positions or go on to pursue a 4-year degree.

 Many careers in agribusiness involve not only management but also accounting, marketing, sales and finance.
-The curriculum for an associate degree in agribusiness will include introductory courses in these areas:
+The curriculum for an associate degree program in agribusiness will include introductory courses in these areas:

 - Agribusiness management